MLI-lab/early_stopping_double_descent/README.md

 **Figure 1-a, 4**: Double descent in the 5-layer convolutional network and the elimination of the double descent through the scaling of the stepsizes of the different layers can be reproduced by running the `early_stopping_deep_double_descent.ipynb` notebook.

 The numerical results can be reproduced by training the 5-layer convolutional network with `python3 train.py --config $CONFIG_FILE` where `CONFIG_FILE` points to the `config.json` file of the desired setup in the `./results/` directory.

+* NOTE: * Please set the param `gpu` in the configs accordingly.
+Mostly it will be `0` but you might get errors with the default setting.
+Please change it accrodingly.

 ## Disclaimers
 **Figure 1-a, 7**: The bias and variance is measured as proposed in [Yang et al. \[2020\]](https://github.com/yaodongyu/Rethink-BiasVariance-Tradeoff) but adopted to measure bias-variance at each epoch.
 This may result in highly noisy measurements for the early training phase (see [this notebook](notebooks/early_stopping_deep_double_descent.ipynb) for details).